DiscipleTools/disciple-tools-prayer-campaigns/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-prayer-campaigns.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-prayer-campaigns)

-# Disciple Tools - Subscriptions
+# Disciple Tools - Prayer Campaigns

-Add a prayer subscriptions module to Disciple.Tools that allows for non-users to subscribe to pray for specific locations at specific times, supporting both time and geographic prayer saturation for your project.
+Add prayer campaigns to your strategy inside Disciple.Tools.
+This module adds the ability to mobilize saturation prayer for specific locations.
+It creates embeddable mobilization forms for users to sign up, and direct links for them to manage their subscription, with a username and password.

 ## Purpose